arrow_back

 What we can say in such an unpredictable environment is that today's challenges will not be solved by using yesterdays best practices.
 But especially when the situation is heated, we often cling to the old ways and go with what we believe is the safest bet.

-But what we need in reality, is a mindset of experimentation.
+But what we need, in reality, is a mindset of experimentation.
 If we are unable to make predictions about the future, then we need to test different options and see what works best.
-Startups are good at this and it's one reason why they succeed where big organisations often fail.
+Startups are good at this, and it's one reason why they succeed where big organizations often fail.
 Even though they have much more man-power and resources.

 No alt text provided for this image